We’re taking on homelessness in Central Oregon.

 LIVING WITH DIGNITY

-Appointments for people to take a shower and do their laundry in 2024.
+Appointments for people to take a shower and do their laundry in 2025, despite being closed for three months to upgrade equipment.

 KEEPING THEIR HOMES

-We’re also adding microshelters at some of our Safe Parking sites so people without an RV can have a safe place to spend the night.
+We’ve added microshelters at some of our Safe Parking sites in Remond so people without an RV can have a safe place to spend the night.
 These garden shed-sized structures have heating, cooling, and beds.
 They’re a warm (or cool) step on the road to stable housing.

 • two tiny homes, one yell, one gray, with stairs leading up to deck and gabled roof.

-In 2025-26, we’re breaking ground on a community of 60 permanent homes for formerly unhoused people with a disability.
+This summer, we’re planning to break ground on a community of 75 permanent homes for formerly unhoused people with a disability.

 The Village will be more than just a place to sleep, with a garden, community center, dog park, classrooms, on-site case management and counseling, and more.